z80rotom/Luminescent/README.md

 ## Building

-Build has only been tested on Arch Linux.
+The build has only been tested on Arch Linux and WSL, and is not designed for Windows.

 Simply run:
 ```